Under Tennessee, the ground is areas of special limestone topography called Karst Hazards.

-Some crawlspaces, like a basement, can be full-height like a basement, but most are less than three feet of clearance.
+Some crawlspaces, like a basement, can be full-height, but most are less than three feet of clearance.
 Therefore, you must crawl on your belly to maneuver.

-By building the floor of a home off of the ground, they can create a space for HVAC unit, piping, water lines, and sewer lines.
-Compared to a concrete slab, the future repairs and replacements are easier.
+By building the floor of a home off of the ground, they can create a space for an HVAC unit, piping, water lines, and sewer lines.
+Compared to a concrete slab, future repairs, and replacements are easier.

 Most crawlspace problems come from one of three causes:

 Since most of your pipes are under the floor of your home, any plumbing leaks will spill water into this enclosed space.
-Plumbing issues, like a burst pipe, result in water dripping down into the area.
+Plumbing issues, like a burst pipe, resulting in water dripping down into the area.

 Another source is water seepage from the surrounding soil after heavy rain.
 Surface water that gets into the crawlspace is typically from poor drainage, improper grading, roof drainage, overflowing gutters, or grading issues in the yard.

-Poor ventilation compounds the problem by creating a mix of warm and cool air causing surface condensation.
+Poor ventilation compounds the problem by creating a mix of warm and cool air, causing surface condensation.
 Humidity condenses on cold surfaces, like metal or plastic ductwork, and drips onto the crawlspace floor.

 Be on the lookout for problems

 Lingering water has to be addressed.
-Standing water in the crawlspace leads to mold and mildew growth and eventually rot and structural damage.
+Standing water in the crawlspace leads to mold, mildew growth, and eventually rot and structural damage.

-If the FHA appraiser finds dangerous amounts of mold, you might be required to remove the mold before you can get an FHA loan.
+If the FHA appraiser finds dangerous amounts of mold, you might be required to remove the mold before getting an FHA loan.
 So if you don’t get it fixed now, you will pay to get it fixed later when you sell.